 In Northern California, the city of San Jose, the county, and nonprofits and companies have contributed $11 million to the Santa Clara County Fund to help low-income households pay rent and other crucial bills.

-Colorado property managers raised $74,000 for a rent relief fund to help renters who lost income or suffered illness due to the pandemic.
+Earlier this year, Colorado property managers raised $74,000 for a rent relief fund to help renters who lost income or suffered illness due to the pandemic.
 The Colorado Apartment Association is asking for others to contribute to the national Resident Relief Foundation’s $10 million fund, which will ensure donations from Coloradans will help Colorado residents.
 In addition, the Colorado Association of REALTORS Foundation announced $125,000 in grants to three Colorado nonprofits to assist residents with housing-related emergencies.

 Out of $20 million in CARES Act funds being deployed in Denver, $4 million will support rent and utility assistance